opensafely-core/ehrql/docs/tutorial/more-complex-transformations/index.md

 To work out how to find these patients, we need to understand how things like diagnoses are recorded in a patient's health record.

 Clinical events – things like observations, measurements, and diagnoses – are recorded in a table called `clinical_events`.
-Again, we have some example data:
+Again, we have some dummy data:

 ```ehrql